Seungyeup/Seungyeup/README.md

 <br>

 🌱 Passionate, Fast-growing Junior Developer who's interested in Backend, Data-Engineering, ML, cloud architecture 😍<br>
 🔭 I’m currently working on..
-Image & Music Recommender System (based on user's diary) <br>
+TESTMAN! apis+load testing tool!(spring,jmeter,k8s,etc) <br>
 🔥 I’m currently learning..
 How to extract and load data?
 Even more effectively?
 (Hadoop, Spark, kafka) <br>
 👯 Hope to build the world a better place with techs, just like my blog name! <br>
 🙏 You have to know the data well, you need to be able to explain why you use it, and you have to create it yourself.<br>